City Hall Building (Lebanon, Pennsylvania): Purchased by the City of Lebanon

 In 1897, the City of Lebanon purchased the building for $15,000.
 The building was then repurposed to house the city's offices.
 On September 9, 1898, the Lebanon City Council held its first meeting in the recently repurposed City Hall building.

 The City of Lebanon's police station, law enforcement offices and six single holding cells and one large cell for the confinement of prisoners were housed in the building's basement.
-The first floor housed the offices of the City Treasurer and Controller, the Mayor's office and Mayor's Court Room and a large wall vault.
-The second and third floors housed the Council Chambers, law department, city engineer, fire alarm superintendent and fire alarm apparatus, a small chemical laboratory, several committee rooms and several multi-purpose rooms separated by folding doors.
+The first floor housed the offices of the City Treasurer and Controller, the Mayor's office the Mayor's Court Room and a large wall vault.
+The second and third floors housed the Council Chambers, the law department, the city engineer, the fire alarm superintendent and fire alarm apparatus, a small chemical laboratory, several committee rooms and several multi-purpose rooms separated by folding doors.

 Abandonment

-In 1962, after serving as the City of Lebanon's City Hall building for 65 years the city abandoned the structure as all of their offices were relocated to the new newly constructed Lebanon County/City Municipal Building at 400 South 8th Street, Lebanon.
+In 1962, after serving as the City of Lebanon's City Hall building for 65 years the city abandoned the structure as all of their offices were relocated to the newly constructed Lebanon County/City Municipal Building at 400 South 8th Street, Lebanon.
 Attempts to sell the building failed.